higgsup-solutions/ecommerce-backend/CODING.md

 We will take care mainly in 5 packages to complete a full flow

-* com.higgsup.base.dto
+* com.higgsup.xshop.dto
-* com.higgsup.base.entity
+* com.higgsup.xshop.entity
-* com.higgsup.base.repository
+* com.higgsup.xshop.repository
-* com.higgsup.base.service
+* com.higgsup.xshop.service
-* com.higgsup.base.controller
+* com.higgsup.xshop.controller

 In this documentation, we will follow managing user flow